amygdala/code-snippets/ml/census_train_and_eval/README.md

   return tf.estimator.export.ServingInputReceiver(inputs, inputs)
 ```

-Then, we define an [Exporter](https://www.tensorflow.org/api_docs/python/tf/estimator/Exporter) in terms of that serving input function, and pass the `EvalSpec` constructor a list of exporters.
+Then, we define an [Exporter](https://www.tensorflow.org/api_docs/python/tf/estimator/Exporter) in terms of that serving input function.
+It will export the model in SavedModel format.
+We pass the `EvalSpec` constructor a list of exporters (here, just one).

 Here, we're using
 the [`FinalExporter`](https://www.tensorflow.org/api_docs/python/tf/estimator/FinalExporter).
 This class performs a single export at the end of training.
 This is in contrast to